Creating a Dickey Roof

 - Specify the Pitch value as the desired shallow pitch for the eaves.
 In this example, 3 in 12 is used.

 - Specify the Eave and Gable Roof Overhang values.
 In this example, 24" eaves are used.

 - Click OK to close the dialog and set these values as your defaults without actually building a roof.

 - Next, draw the exterior walls of the structure.
-In this example, a rectangular structure with a small bumpout is used.
+In this example, a rectangular structure with a small bumpout is created.

-- Select Build> Wall> Straight Exterior Wall from the menu, then click and drag a rectangular selection marquee around the structure to select all of the walls.
+- Select Build> Wall> Straight Exterior Wall from the menu, then click and drag a rectangular selection marquee around the structure to select all of the exterior walls at once.

-- Click the Open Object edit button, and on the ROOF tab of the Wall Specification dialog:
+- Click the Open Object edit button, and on the ROOF panel of the Wall Specification dialog:

 - Notice that the Pitch value is 3 in 12, as specified in step 1.